microsoft/web_replay/README.md

 be done within the browser settings itself, using the browser parameter `--proxy-server`, or within system settings.

+> [!WARNING]
-**Note: it may be necessary to terminate all the browser processes before launching for the command-line parameters to be included.**
+> It may be necessary to terminate all the browser processes before launching for the
+> command-line parameters to be included.

 ### Record an archive